Introduction and model history

 Charging speeds in the Junior max out at 100kW, which is on par with most others in the class, and will get a 10-80% charge in around 35- 40 minutes.
 Plug into a 7kW home charger and you’ll have a full charge in around nine hours.

-The CCS and Type 2 chargers that the Junior has in its flank – where you’d expect a normal fuel filler to be - are European standard and will be compatible with almost all public chargers in the UK and Western Europe.
+The CCS and Type 2 chargers that the Junior has in its rear wing (where you’d expect a normal fuel filler to be) are European standard and will be compatible with almost all public chargers in the UK and Western Europe.

 Practicality and Boot Space

-A 400-litre boot is pretty good for a car of this size, and a variable-height boot floor is useful for storing your cables (and, if you\re anything like me, hiding your hoard of bags for life).
+A 400-litre boot is very decent for a car of this size, and a variable-height boot floor is useful for hiding your cables neatly out of the way (and, if you\re anything like me, stowing hoard of reusable 'bags for life' and other everyday necessities).
 There’s even a frunk in the Junior, where you can store a single cable if you’re exceptionally good at coiling your cables very neatly.
-I can tell you now that I’d give up and just throw the cable in the boot… Naturally, the rear seat backs split and fold flat in a 60/40 split, and there are two pairs of Isofix fittings.
+I can tell you now that I’d give up and just throw the cable in the boot, and just keep some de-icer and a scraper in the frunk… Naturally, the rear seat backs split and fold flat in a 60/40 split, and there are two pairs of Isofix fittings.

 Interior, Design/Styling and Technology